Model number: UN65NU6900

 If you've seen the sleek, minimalist design of the One Remote, you might be disappointed to see that this is a throwback to earlier, chunkier designs.
 When similarly priced smart TVs from other manufacturers come with the sleek Roku remote and other more modern controls, it's hard not to think that Samsung's old-school remote is a holdover from the days of dumb TVs.

-Samsung NU6900 smart TV features
+Samsung NU6900 review: Smart TV features

 The NU6900 is outfitted with Samsung's SmartThings interface, which we consider one of the better smart TV platforms available.
 You'll have access to all of your favorite apps, thanks to Samsung's fairly expansive app store, and new additions to the Samsung ecosystem include support for iTunes video content.